bobuk/islands/interactive-answers-eng.md

 * provide information from your service in real-time.
 * make transactions on the search results page.

-To create interactive snippets, we offer a ((http://wiki.yandex-team.ru/serp/api/specification#jazykopisanijaform form description language)) and guidelines for preparing the ((http://wiki.yandex-team.ru/serp/api/specification#apidljareal-timevzaimodejjstvija API for real-time interaction)).
-First we document the technologies, then we ((http://wiki.yandex-team.ru/serp/api/specification#primeryinteraktivnyxotvetov review examples)) of how to use them.
+To create interactive snippets, we offer a [form description language](#form-description-language) and guidelines for preparing the [API for real-time interaction](#api-for-real-time-interaction).
+First we document the technologies, then we [review examples](#examples-of-interactive-snippets) of how to use them.

 **Overview of features**
   * Form description language.
-  * ((http://wiki.yandex-team.ru/vertikali/serp-api/doc/interactive-answers/search Guidelines)) for describing forms with custom semantics in XML format.
+  * [Guidelines](http://help.yandex.com/webmaster/?id=1127882) for describing forms with custom semantics in XML format.
-  * ((http://h.yandex.net/?http%3A%2F%2Fapi.an9eldust.lori.yandex.ru%2Findex%2F Tool)) for testing forms in interactive snippets.
+  * [Tool](http://interactive-answers.webmaster.yandex.com/) for testing forms in interactive snippets.
-  * Extension of the Open Graph markup standard for interaction: ((http://wiki.yandex-team.ru/SERP/API/specification#primeropengraph-razmetki web-handler)) (deep link) and ((http://wiki.yandex-team.ru/SERP/API/specification#specifikacijaapipostandartuopengraph http-handler)) (real-time interaction).
+  * Extension of the Open Graph markup standard for interaction: [web-handler](#example-of-open-graph-markup) (deep link) and [http-handler](#api-specification-based-on-the-open-graph-standard) (real-time interaction).

 This document covers the concepts of interactive snippets in Yandex search.
 This is the first version of the document, and we welcome feedback.
 Only the Beta version of the "Interactive answers" tool is currently available, which implements the search form description as a separate XML file.
 The other types of interactive snippets will be supported in the future.